Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 git push --set-upstream origin fix/branch-name
 ```

->  STOPPED HERE

 Use that last `git push` only for the first time, then use `git push origin fix/something-typos`.
+Although, I believe once you set the `upstream` and/or `origin`, you only need to do `git push` similar to a regualr push.
 Here is the last command AFTER you set the upstream:

 ```sh
 git push origin fix/branch-name
 ```

-If you realize that you need to edit a file or update the commit message after making a commit you can do so after editing the files with:
+If you realize that you need to edit a file or update the commit message after making a commit use:

 `git commit --amend`

 This will open up a default text editor like `nano` or `vim` where you can edit the commit message title and add/edit the description.
 I had a hard time figuring out how to quit out of that editor, but I think `CTRL + X` may do it.
 If that doesn't work try any of the following: `q`, `Q`, `exit`, `ESC`, `:WQ`, `ENTER`, or `CTRL + C`.
-Hopefully, one of those work.
+One of those should work.

 Here is a comparison of cloning your repo vs. cloning someone else's repo vs. forking then cloning: